Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Modeling

 \subsection{Model Validation}

-We validate our clustering and shot-noise models by comparing them to the NVSS auto-power spectrum at higher-$\ell$.
+We validate our clustering and shot-noise models by comparing them to the NVSS auto-power spectrum at higher $\ell$.
 We calculate the angular power spectrum of the NVSS source count map after applying our source selection and masking criteria, as described in Section~\ref{S:data_processing}.
 We use the Healpix pixelization scheme with a resolution of $N_{\rm side}=1024$ to compute the power spectrum.
 To account for the effects of masking, we use the pseudo-$C_\ell$ estimator implemented in the NaMaster package \citep{2019MNRAS.484.4127A}.
 Since we are using the angular auto-power spectrum of NVSS sources only to cross-check our linear theory model we show results with $\ell > 6$ where cut-sky effects are not severe.
-The consistency between our clustering plus shot-noise power spectrum models and the observed NVSS power spectrum at these higher $\ell$ give us confidence that we can robustly extrapolate our model to predict the local-source dipole at $\ell=1$.
+The results are shown in Fig.~\ref{F:NVSS_Cl}.
+The consistency between our clustering plus shot-noise power spectrum models and the observed NVSS power spectrum in these higher $\ell$ modes helps validate our model for the NVSS redshift distribution within the assumed $\Lambda$CDM cosmological model.
+Furthermore, this also indicates that the NVSS source clustering estimates are not too contaminated by systematics, at least on the scales probed here.
+This consistency gives us confidence that we can robustly extrapolate our model to predict the local-source dipole at $\ell=1$.